DW-Han/Cloud-Computing-QR-Attendance/README.md

 Application is in qr-attendance-app folder.
 Read markdown to run.
 ## GCP Services we used
-1. OAuth (Google API)
+1. GCP API, GCP secret manager (for OAuth)
-2. CICD (AIM/workforce identity federation)
+2. AIM, Workforce Identity Federation (for CI/CD)
-3. Cloud Run
+3. Cloud Run (for deployment)
-4. Firestore
+4. Firestore (for database)
-5. Artifact Registry
+5. Artifact Registry (for images)

 ## To update after changes:
 gcloud builds submit --region us-central1 \